 Maca powder is made from the tuber of a cruciferous vegetable.
 It is shaped like a turnip and is about the size of a large lime.
 Maca root grows high above sea-level in the Andes mountains where people have used it as food for thousands of years.
-While it has long been prized in its region of origin, it is now gaining traction outside of South America as an energy supplement and libido enhancer.
+While it has long been prized in its region of origin, this superfood is now gaining traction outside of South America as an energy supplement and libido enhancer.
 As with any food, there are rules that you need to follow to maximize its benefits.
-Here are the dos and don’ts of maca root and maca root powder:
+Here are the dos and don’ts of maca root and maca root powder.

-Do add maca powder to other foods.
+Do add maca powder as a flavor-enhancing spice.

 The flavor is pleasantly earthy with a nutty and malty finish.
 Because its flavor is mild, maca can blend in with many different sweet and savory ingredients.
 It is extremely versatile.